mttk/mttk.github.io/_pages/cv.md

 Education
 ======
-* BSc at Faculty of Electrical Engineering and Computing, University of Zagreb, 2012
-* MSc at Faculty of Electrical Engineering and Computing, University of Zagreb, 2014
+* BSc & MSc at FER, University of Zagreb, 2012 & 2014
-* PhD at Faculty of Electrical Engineering and Computing, University of Zagreb, 2019 (expected)
+* PhD at FER, University of Zagreb, 2019 (expected)
   * Supervisor: Jan Šnajder

 Publications